hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + Value
   + each record w/ a value
-  + anything abel to be expresseds in JavaScript, including, boolean, number, string, date, object, array, regexp, undefined and null
+  + anything abel to be expressed in JavaScript, including, boolean, number, string, date, object, array, regexp, undefined and null
   + object/array: the properties and values in it able to be anything but valid
-  + blog and files support by all major browsers, IE > 9
+  + blog and files supported by all major browsers, IE > 9

 + Scope
   + the set of object stores and indexes to which a transaction applies